raghav-wd/dsa/CheatSheets/Three.js.md

 NormalMap - adds detailing without adding vertices hence improve performance.

+Displacement Map - Adds details by adding height to the detailings.

+Roughness Map - Adds shines

 EnvironmentMap - uses 6 images that is px, nx, py, ny, pz and nz.

+## Notes

+- Avoid initializing same multiple material and texture.
+- Lights has high performance cost.
+- Ambient light simulates light bounce.

+## Terminology

+Frustum Culling - Creates either box or sphere around an object to help three.js calculate if object is on screen

+Penumbra - is a space of partial illumination (as in an eclipse) between the perfect shadow on all sides and the full light.
+Bluriness at the edges.

+Core Shadow - dark shadow at the back of the object.

+Baked Shadow - textures of shadow made of 3D softwares.
+Static shadows are best to be baked, but dynamic shadows can abso be achieved with refactoring on the shadow.

+Primitive - Shapes that are provided by three.js

+Z-fighting - also called stitching or planefighting, is a phenomenon in 3D rendering that occurs when two or more primitives have very similar distances to the camera.

+Drop Shadow - shadow silhoutte of object at the floor.

+Adaptive Blending - drawing pixels on top of other pixel making pixels brighters.